 Most visitors to South Africa are aware of Nelson Mandela’s incarceration on Robben Island during the Apartheid, but few know about the incredible paintings he produced there.
 Here, we explore some of his most intimate artworks, which offer an eye-opening insight into his 18-year imprisonment.
-On your next stay at The Twelve Apostles Hotel & Spa, make time to visit Robben Island and see the prison for yourself.
+On your next stay at The Twelve Apostles Hotel & Spa, make time to visit Robben Island.

 One of Mandela’s most iconic artworks is The Window.
 Symbolic of the beauty of freedom, the drawing shows the silhouette of Cape Town’s Table Mountain looming on the horizon – so close and yet so far out of reach behind the iron bars of a cell window.

 The Cell highlights the strict rules of the South African prison system.
 Offering a glimpse into Mandela’s confinement, this sketch depicts his tiny cell.
 Drawing the eye in is the small pile of possessions that he was permitted to own.

 In Mandela’s prison, the infirmary was an important lifeline to the outside world.
 As political and criminal prisoners were largely kept apart, the hospital was the only place where they could communicate.
 The Ward illustrates this space, which Mandela used to hear the latest news on his family and the Apartheid regime.

 A beacon of light on one hand and a symbol of oppression on another, this drawing of a lighthouse hints at Mandela’s loneliness in solitary confinement.
 The structure stands alone in an expanse of blue sky, warning off approaching ships with its bright light and guiding them away from the island and its prisoners.